 Meeting Mr. Lee

-I have been recently introduced to Mr. Lee, a teacher in Greece who is in quest for the truth of the soul through discussions with friends and students.
-He does his best on the one hand, to meet expectations others hold for him; on the other hand, to learn to see himself through his own eyes.
-Challenging!
+I have been recently introduced to Mr. Lee, a teacher in Greece who is exploring the truth of the soul through discussions with friends and students.
+He does his best to meet expectations others hold for him, and to learn to see himself through his own eyes.
+That sounds challenging.

 True, I was raised bilingual.
 My childhood memories are made “here” and there.”
-True, that holds great significance for getting to know me and to know others.
-I’m not certain, however, whether it is my own choice or others’ choice, to view that as the dominant element of my existence.
+True, that has a strong impact on how I get to see myself and others.
+I’m not certain, however, whether it is my own choice or others’ choice, to view that as the essential element of my existence.

 The journey to self-awareness can be challenging.
-Especially when you are raised between different cultures and different languages, and you learn to see yourself through many various eyes.
+Especially when raised between different cultures and different languages; you learn to see yourself through many various eyes.
 So when a new friend of mine asked me last year if I am “half and half” of origin, I took some time to respond.
-I needed time, to look for the answer within me.
+I needed time, to look for the truth of the soul.

 The answer we are looking for, to any of our questions, at any stage, lies within us

-There are moments when it feels as if your inner self is divided into two parts, with one part belonging “here” and the other belonging “there.”
+There are moments when the truth of the soul feels divided into two parts, with one part belonging “here” and the other belonging “there.”
 It doesn’t matter where exactly.
 What matters is that each part bears its own history; its own wishes and anguish; its own needs and worry.
 The “here” part has been shaped in its own way.
 So has the “there” part.
-Somewhere in the middle, you aim to build a channel of communication between them.
+Somewhere in the middle, you set out to build a channel of communication between them.

-You wonder whether you as well can acquire a sense of belonging to a group, big or small.
+You wonder whether you as well can enjoy a sense of belonging to a group, big or small.
 After all, this is considered to be a basic human need for all.
-If your inner self as a whole isn’t embedded within the “here” or the “there” part, is it feasible to develop a full sense of belonging?
+If the truth of the soul as a whole isn’t embedded within the “here” or the “there” part, is it feasible to develop a full sense of belonging?
 Be confident that you will enjoy all and not half of the group privileges.
 Feel accepted even if those around you find it hard to fully understand you.
 Disagree openly and directly, resolve differences and carry on creating together.
-I like the word “creation”.
+I like the sound of creating.